kmikholap/profi-sim/README.md

 - if you are root:<br>
 python main.py

-- if not root AND running in virtual enviroment use sudo and specify path to the virtual enviroment python:<br>
+- if not root AND running in virtual enviroment, use sudo and specify path to the virtual enviroment python:<br>
 sudo -E ~/Python/env/profinet/bin/python3 profi-sim.py